byrd-laif/soilMakers/readme.md

 #### *Environ-Mental Health*

-**Soil to Soul; Humanity, finding them selves a part of this circle of existence, thereby logically *Accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is, in the present moment.**
+**Soil to Soul; Humanity, finding one self a part of this circle of existence, thereby logically *Accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is, in the present moment.**

-***The aesthetics of ecology.*** The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
-Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.
+***The aesthetics of ecology.*** The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality, providing a powerful way of finding out which lifestyle patterns are balanced and which are not.

 #### *Quality Of Life*

-It's ones alone, that's why it takes a common unity, a partnership of people doing the right things.
+It's ones alone, that's why it takes a common unity, a partnership of individuals doing the right things.

 Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.